 Students have the opportunity to study with faculty members who are internationally recognized performers, conductors, composers, actors, directors, writers, and scholars.
 Standards are high as students pursue the conservatory-like Bachelor of Music degree or the more general Bachelor of Arts or Science in Music or Theater.
 Graduates have consistently demonstrated their excellence in the fields of performance, conducting, composition, acting, writing, production, and scholarship.
 Many are leaders in music, theater, and education around the Northwest and elsewhere.

 Programs in the School of Music & Theater are accredited by the National Association of Schools of Music and National Association of Schools of Theater.
 Graduates have gained admission to both university graduate programs and professional training programs; they have become teachers and university professors; and they have pursued a range of related professions in the arts, education, business, administration, law, social services, and non-profit management.

 Admission to the School is based on general admission to the University.
 (See “Admission requirements” for more information.)
-Additionally, students seeking a B.A./B.S. or B.M. in Music (except for the B.A./B.S in Sonic Arts & Music Production) need to apply to the School and audition before they are accepted into the music program.
+Additionally, students seeking a B.A./B.S., B.M., or minor in Music (except for the B.A./B.S in Sonic Arts & Music Production) need to apply to the School and audition before they are accepted into the music program.
 See the School of Music & Theater website for application and audition requirements and deadlines.